-Re-enrollment Students who attend Forest Hills Lutheran School in the previous year will be enrolled for the succeeding school year upon completion of a re-enrollment form and payment of registration fee.
-The school reserves the right to deny re-enrollment for academic and behavioral reasons or in the instances where the student is not experiencing success in the Forest Hills program.
-A student may not be re-enrolled if tuition payments are not up-to-date.
+Continuous enrollment Students who attend Forest Hills Lutheran Christian School in the previous year will be enrolled for the succeeding school year upon completion of a tuition agreement and payment of the continuous enrollment fee.
+The school reserves the right to deny continuous enrollment for academic and behavioral reasons or in the instances where the student is not experiencing success in the Forest Hills program.
+A student may not be permitted to enroll if tuition payments are not up-to-date.